Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/elevation-1/build-2.typ

   )
 )

-[With the kicker finished, the team is ready to but the motorized hang.
+[With the kicker finished, the team is ready to build the motorized hang.
 We will be following the CAD so the novice builders can assist with assembly.
 We hope to finish this assembly quickly in order to have a hang tested before states.
 We believe that a C tier hang is plausible.
 ]

 == Delegation